What is SMAS Facelift and Why is it So Important?

 Is SMAS facelift a painful surgery?

-There may be slight pain and tension after the surgery, but most patients go through the process much more comfortably than they expect.
+There may be mild pain and tension after the surgery, but most patients go through the process much more comfortably than they expected.

 Incisions are hidden in natural areas such as around the ears and the scalp.
-Scars lose their prominence over time and are not noticed from the outside.
+Scars lose their prominence over time and are not noticeable from the outside.

 When can I return to social life?